-Of all the dishes on the Christmas Lunch table, this Red Cabbage with a Nut Crust has to be my absolute favourite!
+Of all the dishes on a roast Lunch table, this Red Cabbage with a Nut Crust that is packed with plant protein has to be my absolute favourite!

 Easy to make and will go with anything.
 I seriously could just eat a plate of this on its own or with lashings of gravy.